kendallgoto/ilo4_unlock/README.md

 Specifically, firmware is patched with the ability to access new commands via SSH, relating to system health (`h`), fan tuning (`fan`), on-board temperature sensors (`ocsd`), and option chip health systems (`ocbb`).
 Designed for [/r/homelab](https://reddit.com/r/homelab) users, this modified firmware provides administrators with the ability to adjust HP's aggressive fan curves on iLO4-equipped servers (such as DL380p / DL380p Gen 8 & Gen 9).
 Another common use case is to prevent server fans from maxing out when a non-HPE certified PCI-e card is used in a system.

+**Please note: At this time, v2.77 is the most recent iLO that has a working patch.
+After this version, HP has removed many of the control utilities that make patching v2.78 and v2.79 useful.
+While this may change in the future, bringing useful tools to v2.79 (the current latest) will take an extremely large amount of work.
+The patching works fine here, it just does not provide access to useful functions**

 ## Legal
 There is risk for potential damage to your system when utilizing this code.
 If an error occurs during flashing, or you end up flashing corrupted firmware, the iLO will not be able to recover itself.
 The iLO's flash chip cannot be programmed on-board, and must be fully desoldered and reprogrammed to recover the functionality.
 Additionally, utilizing the included new features may cause your server to overheat or otherwise suffer damage.
 Do not proceed with installing this firmware if you don't know what you're doing. **You have been warned**.
 There is no warranty for this code nor will I be responsible for any damage you cause.
 I have personally only tested this firmware on my DL380p Gen8, and DL380e Gen8.